 All you have to do is add a simple line in your wp-config.php file.
 Open the wp-config.php file and add the following line.

-Then enter the following link and you will be able to see the repair option.
+Then, enter the following link, and you will see the repair option.
 Don’t forget to replace the link with your website link.

 After you are done repairing, remove this code and save the wp-config.php file.

-For this reason, some users may get errors and your site might get slow.
-So the best way is to make a phone call or knock at the support of your hosting provider and ask if your Database server is responsive.
+For this reason, some users may get errors, and your site might get slow.
+So the best way is to make a phone call or knock on the support of your hosting provider and ask if your Database server is responsive.
 If there is any problem, ask them to fix it.